 In the Chattanooga region, gaps in access to safe, active transportation are often in the areas with the lowest household incomes.
-The ordinance is well-written, recognizing that a downtown street is different from a two-lane rural road.
-The ordinance allows transportation planners to address different developments, neighborhoods and areas with context-sensitive solutions.

 As word of Smith's Complete Streets challenge to the city spread, she was able to help form the Complete Streets Working Group, which brought together walking and bicycling advocate groups, local leaders in health, education and business and staff from the city of Chattanooga and the Regional Planning Agency.
 Led by the city transportation engineer Bert Kuyrkendall, the group reviewed highly-regarded Complete Streets policies from other cities to build a plan for Chattanooga with existing local codes and regional needs in mind.